-We monitor air quality at several regional centres in New South Wales: Gunnedah and Narrabri (in the Namoi region), Bathurst and Orange (on the Central Tablelands), Tamworth (Northwest Slopes), Albury (Southwest Slopes), Armidale (Northern Tablelands) and Wagga Wagga (Southwest Slopes).
+We monitor air quality at several regional centres in New South Wales: Gunnedah, Narrabri and Tamworth (North-west Slopes), Armidale (Northern Tablelands), Bathurst and Orange (Central Tablelands), Goulburn (Southern Tablelands), Albury and Wagga Wagga North (South-west Slopes).

-We monitor fine particles PM10 and PM2.5 as well as meteorological variables.
+We monitor gaseous parameters, NEPH (visibility) and fine particles as PM10 and PM2.5 as well as meteorological variables.
 Data from the regional sites are reported hourly, as concentrations and AQI values.

 The Rural Air Quality Monitoring Network